qknight/docker-ts5client/README.md

         docker run -v ${PWD}:/mnt -p 80:3000/tcp -i -t  docker-ts5client:latest

-3. start the application
+3. Once you visit the webpage, http://example.com, the TeamSpeak will automatically start

-  Inside the container use the xterm with right mouse button to start the /ts5client/TeamSpeak binary.
+  Inside the container you can also use **xterm** with right mouse button to start the /ts5client/TeamSpeak binary.

 This work was inspired by https://gitlab.com/Linuxserver.io/docker-wireshark